JryMx/preplounge_front/replit.md

 ### Temporary Limitations & Migration Path
 - **Favorites Storage**: Currently stored in browser localStorage with per-user keys (`prepLoungeFavorites_${userId}`).
 Favorites persist across sessions on the same browser/device but not cross-device.
 When loaning.ai API supports favorites endpoints, the system will migrate to backend storage with localStorage caching.
 The abstraction layer in `favoritesStorage.ts` is designed for seamless migration.
+- **Student Profile Storage**: Stored in browser localStorage with per-user keys (`student_profile_${userId}`).
+Each user's profile data (academic info, test scores, extracurriculars, AI recommendations) is isolated by user ID, preventing data contamination when switching accounts.
+Profiles persist across sessions on the same browser/device.
+When loaning.ai API's profile endpoint is fully operational, the system uses the backend as the primary source with localStorage as fallback.

 ## External Dependencies
 - **loaning.ai Database API**: Remote PostgreSQL database for user authentication and profiles (`https://api-dev.loaning.ai`).